A sabbatical that turned out differently than planned

 At the time, I was still working in a children’s home, taking children into care – an intensive job that takes a lot of energy.
 I knew that something could change.

-But corona came in the middle of my training.
+But then, in the middle of my training, COVID-19 hit.

-I finished it, but instead of continuing my journey afterwards, I had to return to Germany after a month.
-Traveling had become impossible, my sabbatical was somehow “interrupted”.
+I finished the training, but instead of continuing to travel afterwards, I had to return to Germany after a month.
+Traveling had become impossible, my sabbatical somehow “interrupted.”

 In search of an open place